Tebby2008/OpenNotes/resources/terms-privacy.md

 The Platform relies on Third\-Party Services to function properly\.
 This includes:

 * <b>GitHub:</b> We use GitHub as our primary file storage system for notes and other resources\.
 Everything is kept open\-source and public uploads are stored in a public repository\.
-For more information please check our <a href="https://github.com/Tebby2008/OpenNotes/" target="_blank">repo</a>\.
+For more information please check our [repo](https://github.com/Tebby2008/OpenNotes/)\.
 * <b>Cloudflare:</b> We use Cloudflare for site hosting, security processing \(Turnstile\), and HTTP request processing \(Workers\)
 * <b>Upstash Redis:</b> We use Upstash Redis to store notes and site views and downloads\.
 * <b>Google Gemini:</b> We use Google Gemini only in our CodePrep sub\-service to process and compile Java code and offer explanations with an AI\-powered advisor\.